 Slide Design Tips

-- The colors that you see on your computer monitor will not reproduce exactly the same on a printed poster, as monitor color settings vary.
-You can expect that there will be a color shift of 2 or 3 shades.
+Remember the colors you see on your computer monitor will not reproduce exactly the same on a printed poster, as monitor color settings vary.
+You can expect a color shift of 2 to 3 shades.

-- All graphics should be pictures (e.g. .tif, .gif for transparency, .jpg for non-transparent images) inserted directly into PowerPoint (NOT linked from another program).
-The preferred image format for all inserted images is JPEG if you do not need a transparent background.
+- All pictures (e.g. tif or gif for transparency, jpg for non-transparent images) should be inserted directly into the Powerpoint, not linked from another program.
+Jpeg is the preferred image format if you do not need a transparent background.

-- If you have graphs or charts from Excel to include in your poster, simply copy in Excel and paste into PowerPoint.
+- If you have graphs or charts from Excel, simply copy and paste into Powerpoint.

-- It is best to use a font that is cross-platform to ensure that your poster looks as you have designed it.
-The fonts suggested here are all cross-platform and should be found on most systems.
-If you use a downloaded font that is specific to one environment (i.e. only Mac or only Windows), you must embed that font in your PDF.
+- It’s best to use a cross-platform font to ensure your poster looks the same in every scenario.
+If you download an operation system-specific font (i.e., only Mac or Windows), you must embed that font in your PDF.

 - The title should be approximately the entire width of the poster with the main text broken into multiple columns, usually three or four depending on the size of the poster.
-You may also want to use section headings within the columns at the start of each section.
-(The available template is designed in this fashion.)
+You may also want to use section headings within the columns.

-- The most common fonts are Times New Roman and Arial.
+- Sans-serif fonts work best for posters, particularly for titles, subtitles, and headers.
+The most common fonts are Times New Roman and Arial.
 Other fonts include Arial Black, Franklin Gothic Heavy, Tahoma, Trebuchet, Verdana, Garamond, Book Antiqua, or Bookman Old Style, just to name a few.
-This is not an exhaustive list, just a few examples.

-- You will have to adjust the font size depending on the amount of text in your poster and the style of font you choose.
-For readability, you should not use a font size any smaller than 18 points.
+- You may need to adjust the font size depending on the font and the amount of text on your poster.
+For readability, do not use a font smaller than 18 points.

-- For consistency, it would be best to make all the headers the same size and use the same font size throughout the poster for all body text.
+- For consistency, make all the headers the same size, and use the same font size throughout the poster for all body text.

-- If your text is in a different file (e.g. in a Word document) be sure that it pastes into a text box in PowerPoint so it can be more easily edited.
-To do this, use the Paste Special command and choose Unformatted Text so that the text will become a PowerPoint text box.
-If you just copy and paste, your text will be an imported word processing object, which will not be as easy to edit in PowerPoint.
+- If your text is in a different file (e.g., in a Word document), be sure it pastes into a text box in PowerPoint so it can be edited.

 Saving to PDF